 Social Impact ~ Community Development ~ Public Policy ~ Sustainability

-Social Entrepreneurship Scholars provides an opportunity for students to explore social impact careers, gain professional experience and develop as leaders.
-Students complete a full-time internship with a Twin Cities non-profit, for-profit or public organization while participating in regular academic and vocational reflection with fellow students, faculty, community leaders and alumni.
+The Scott Kloeck-Jenson Social Impact Scholars program provides an opportunity for students to explore social impact careers, gain professional experience and develop as leaders.
+Students complete a full-time internship with a Twin Cities non-profit, for-profit or public organization while participating in regular academic and career reflection with fellow students, faculty, community leaders and alumni.

 A unique aspect of the program is the opportunity for participants to live together in a community setting, which fosters a spirit of support and mutuality.
 Students learn from each other’s experiences and perspectives through a weekly community meal, some structured reflection and ongoing informal conversation.

-- Housing: Summit House — a large, furnished house owned by Macalester College
+- Housing: In The Stadium— a unique residence hall owned by Macalester College

 - Stipend: $2500 (approx. $200 of which will go towards a community grocery fund). *Note that the community grocery fund will likely only be used for dinners and some bulk items, so students will need likely need to spend an additional $200- 500 on food expenses.

-- Applicants will have the opportunity to apply and interview for one or more of approximately 10-12 SES internship options focused on social impact with nonprofit, for-profit or governmental organizations.
-Students who secure their own social impact internship will also be considered.
+- Applicants will have the opportunity to apply and interview for one or more of approximately 10-12 SIS internship options focused on social impact with nonprofit, for-profit or governmental organizations.
+Students also have the option to secure their own social impact internship.

 - Learn about past participants

-- Sponsored by the Piper Center for Vocation & Career with funding from the Kloeck-Jenson Endowment for Peace & Justice.
+- Sponsored by the Piper Center for Vocation & Career with funding from The Scott Kloeck-Jenson Endowment for Social Impact Scholars.